Unveiling the Black Box of PLMs with Semantic Anchors: Towards Interpretable Neural Semantic Parsing: Experiments

 By performing intermediate supervision over the inner decoder layers together with the main task fine-tuning, this work also provides a novel testbed for probing the latent knowledge hidden inside a large PLM.
 Specifically, our framework can equip the PLMs with intrinsic interpretability in the following aspects.

 \paragraph{Hierarchical Decoder Distribution} As aforementioned in Section \ref{sec: hierarchical}, during the intermediate supervision, the model can self-adaptively attend to the optimal inner decoder layers with weightings adjusted by loss backpropagation.
 Therefore, by analyzing the weighting distribution over the hierarchical decoders, we can thereby examine the sublayer functionalities of the PLM decoders.
-As can be observed in Figure \ref{fig:softmax}, PLMs tend to perform \textit{Extraction} at the lower decoder layers and \textit{Alignment} at the upper layers, which can be amazingly aligned to the order of how humans may process the semantic parsing tasks.
+As can be observed in Figure \ref{fig:softmax}, PLMs tend to perform \textit{Extraction} at the lower decoder layers and \textit{Alignment} at the upper layers, which can be exactly aligned to the order of how humans may process the semantic parsing tasks.

-\paragraph{Intermediate Layer Output Analysis} More importantly, with our proposed hierarchical decoder, the PLM users are now able to probe the hidden representations of the intermediate decoder layers.
-Specifically, by converting the layer-wise intermediate logits into human-readable outputs, our work can be extended to understand the inner mechanisms behind the PLM processing.
+\paragraph{Intermediate Layer Output Analysis} More importantly, with our proposed hierarchical decoder, the PLM users are now able to probe the hidden representations of inner decoder layers.
+Specifically, by converting the layer-wise hidden logits into human-readable outputs, our work can be extended to understand the internal mechanisms behind PLM processing.
 We present an example from \textsc{Overnight} dataset with the BART-base inner 5 decoder layer outputs in Figure \ref{fig:inter}.
 We conclude that the lower layers of the PLM are more likely to contain information from the input sequence (\eg the Decoder \#1 outputs for both tasks are quite similar to the input natural language question).
 As the model hidden representations are further processed, the upper decoder layer outputs have moved closer to the target sequence (\eg the Decoder \#5 output for \textit{Semantic Anchor Alignment} already contain some syntax-related tokens like ``\texttt{call}'' and ``\texttt{(}'' in lambda-DCS logical forms).
+Some irrelevant tokens (\eg \texttt{points}) also exist in the inner layer output, which provides an indication for potential hallucination errors.
+Overall, these human-understandable inner layer outputs can greatly improve intrinsic interpretability by unveiling the latent representations from PLMs’ black box.